joelouthan/theologic.us/content/posts/kid-devos-luke/2020-12-24-kid-devos-luke8.md

 draft: false
 ---

+## Luke 8:1-3

 ### Westminster Larger Catechism

 Q. 9.
 How many persons are there in the Godhead?
 A. There be three persons in the Godhead, the Father, the Son, and the Holy Ghost; and these three are one true, eternal God, the same in substance, equal in power and glory; although distinguished by their personal properties.

-## Christ Calls Us Out From Under Darkness
+### Christ Calls Us Out From Under Darkness

-Luke 8:1-3 (CSB) Afterward he was traveling from one town and village to another, preaching and telling the good news of the kingdom of God.
+>Luke 8:1-3 (CSB) Afterward he was traveling from one town and village to another, preaching and telling the good news of the kingdom of God.
 The Twelve were with him,and also some women who had been healed of evil spirits and sicknesses: Mary, called Magdalene (seven demons had come out of her);Joanna the wife of Chuza, Herod’s steward; Susanna; and many others who were supporting them from their possessions.

 ```text
 If God did nothing, could we ever know God?